JohNan/homeassistant-wellbeing/info.md

 [![Project Maintenance][maintenance-shield]][user_profile]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-Get the status from your Electrolux devices connected to Wellbeing. **Currently, only fetching of values are supported**
+A custom component designed for [Home Assistant](https://www.home-assistant.io) with the capability to interact with the Electrolux devices connected to Wellbeing.

 #### Supported models